Byron Stroud

-Byron Stroud (born February 12, 1969) is a Canadian bassist.
+Byron Stroud (born February 12, 1969) is a Canadian musician.
 He is the former bassist for metal bands Fear Factory, Imonolith and Strapping Young Lad, current bassist for metal bands City of Fire and Zimmers Hole, and studio bassist for 3 Inches of Blood.

 Biography

 Stroud has been involved in the Vancouver heavy music scene since the 1980s.
 His first serious band was Caustic Thought, who were formed in 1987, when he was only eighteen years old.
 The band also featured Jed Simon and Devin Townsend.
 Following Caustic Thought, he made his way to Front Line Assembly, joining them on the Hard Wired tour as a drum tech.
 Then he enrolled himself in the lineup for Strapping Young Lad.

 Although he was a staple member of Strapping Young Lad at the time, he joined Fear Factory as a full-time member in 2004.
 He made his Fear Factory debut on their 2004 album Archetype (note: Stroud did not play on the album as all bass tracks were recorded by guitarist Christian Olde Wolbers).
 Stroud insisted his allegiance remained with both bands, as well as with Zimmers Hole, a somewhat comedic band he plays in with fellow Strapping Young Lad musician Jed Simon amongst others.
 Strapping Young Lad disbanded in 2007, allowing him to concentrate more on Fear Factory until his departure in 2012.
-Throughout his time in Fear Factory, he did not record on any of their albums, possibly due to either contractual reasons or other commitments.
+Throughout his time in Fear Factory, he did not record on any of their albums.

 Stroud was also part of Unit:187 along with John Morgan.
 He is a co-founding member of Zimmers Hole and he also featured on Devin Townsend's punk parody project Punky Brüster.

 Stroud is also involved with Jed Simon's Tenet project.

 In early 2011, 3 Inches of Blood asked Stroud to become their new manager.
 In January 2012, he joined them as their new bassist.

 In February 2012, Stroud left Fear Factory and was replaced by former Chimaira rhythm guitarist Matt DeVries.